ABRG-Models/morphologica/README.coding.md

 morph::Vector<float, 3> c2 = { 0.25, 0, 0 };
 morph::Vector<float, 3> c3 = { 0.0, 0.3, 0 };

-// The last piece of infomration that the TriangleVisual will
+// The last piece of information that the TriangleVisual will
 // require is a colour.
 This is an RGB triplet, so this triangle will
 // be red.
 morph::Vector<float, 3> colour1 = { 1.0, 0.0, 0.0 };